 A content audit is a structured review of the pages, posts, landing pages and resource content you already have.
-The goal is to evaluate each piece for quality, performance and relevance, then decide what to keep, update, merge or remove.
+Every piece gets evaluated for quality, performance and relevance, then assigned a decision: keep, update, merge or remove.
 Teams run content audits to improve SEO, user experience and content strategy.
-That’s how a library stays useful instead of just growing.
+Without that review, a library just grows.

 What is a content audit?

 A content audit is the process of reviewing your existing content against a clear set of standards so you can decide what to improve.
 Every page gets judged.
-It helps you understand whether each URL still earns its place on the site and what action it needs next.
+Each URL must either earn its place on the site or get an action assigned to fix the problem.

-That matters because most content libraries grow faster than they improve.
-Teams keep adding pages, but older pages drift out of date, overlap with each other or stop matching what users need.
+Most content libraries grow faster than they improve.
+Teams keep adding pages, but older pages drift out of date, overlap with each other or stop matching what users actually need.
 An audit gives you a way to clean that up without guessing.

 Why a content audit matters

-Without a content audit, content operations get noisy.
-You end up with too many similar pages, outdated advice, weak articles that never got a second pass and clusters that look larger than they are.
+Noisy content operations are expensive.
+Too many similar pages, outdated advice, weak articles that never got a second pass and clusters that look larger than they are: these all compound over time.

 A good audit helps you:

-That’s not a minor benefit.
-It’s the foundation of a content program that improves over time instead of just expanding.
+Not a minor benefit.
+This is the foundation of a content program that improves over time instead of just expanding.

-That’s why content audits matter for more than SEO.
-They also support brand clarity, conversion, product education and editorial quality.
+SEO is not the only reason to run one.
+Content audits also support brand clarity, conversion, product education and editorial quality.

 What does a content audit review?